 “From Patriot to Federalist?: Black Political Thought and Freemasonry in Post-Colonial America”

-• Julia Gaffield (The College of William & Mary)
+• Julia Gaffield (William & Mary)

 “The Plantation Economy After Abolition: French Republican Labor Codes in the Haitian Revolution”